EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - content confidentiality of data at rest;
 - access confidentiality of individual requests.

-Access and pattern confidentiality is not provided.
+However, access and pattern confidentiality are not provided.
 Accesses to the same blocks imply accesses to the same data $\to$ frequency-based attacks allow the server to reconstruct the correspondence between plaintext values and blocks.

 ----------------------------------------------------------------